pkoperek/drl-cloud-management-list/README.md

 ### To check

-* Bingqian, D., Chuan, W., Huang, Z.: Learning resource allocation and pricing for cloud profit maximization.
-In: Proceedings of the AAAI Conference on Artificial Intelligence, Vol. 33(01), pp. 7570–7577 (2019)
 * Zhang, Q., et al.: A double deep Q-learning model for energy-efficient edge scheduling.
 IEEE Trans.
 Serv.
 Comput.
 12(5), 739–749 (2018)
 * Wang , Z., et al.: Automated cloud provisioning on aws using deep reinforcement learning.
 In: arXiv preprint arXiv:1709.04305 (2017)
 * "SMig-RL: An Evolutionary Migration Framework for Cloud Services Based on Deep Reinforcement Learning"